daSmith1105/entertain.me/README.md

 ## Planned Revisions

-- utilize an https API for increased security and more procise geo-location
+- utilize an https API for increased security and more precise geo-location
 - add current catergory results are being provided for on the results page
 - build out custom details screen for individual events